-That this pattern persisted for at least a century is suggested by the faunal assemblage from Dog River (Rivière aux Chiens, Alabama).
+That this pattern persisted for at least a century is suggested by the faunal assemblage from the Dog River Plantation site (1MB161) in southwest Alabama.
 This Mobile Bay plantation was occupied between ca. 1725 and 1848 by an eclectic group of Native Americans, Africans, French Canadians, and European French (Waselkov and Gums 2000).
-During the occupation at Dog River, political authority passed from French to British, then Spanish, and, finally, to American hands within a century.
+During the occupation of the Dog River plantation, political authority passed from French to British, then Spanish, and, finally, American hands within a century.
 Table 4-4 summarizes animal use at this site, with all time periods merged into a single summary.
 This summary is dissimilar in some respects to that for Old Mobile.
-Nonetheless, both indigenous and introduced vertebrates were used and indigenous animals provided most of the individuals (71 percent of the MNI).
+Nonetheless, both indigenous and introduced vertebrates were used and indigenous animals provided most of the individuals (71% of the MNI).
 In terms of biomass, the transition from indigenous to introduced sources of animal protein is clear, with 89 percent of the biomass obtained from introduced chickens, pigs, and cows; no caprines are present.
-Nine of the domestic mammals in the Dog River collection are pigs and nine are cows, though pork provides most of the estimated biomass (84 percent).
-Evidence for a tannery at the Dog River site reminds us that animals serve functions other than food.
+Nine of the domestic mammals in the Dog River collection are pigs and nine are cows, though pork provided most of the estimated biomass (84%).
+Evidence for a tannery at the Dog River Plantation site reminds us that animals serve functions other than food.
 Many of the cow remains were associated with two wooden tanning vats.
 This use of cattle hides may explain the prominence of pork in the biomass estimate if cattle waste was discarded elsewhere as part of the tanning operation.